jamesfiltness/tuneify/README.md

 I ran this project locally recently and there are a few things that no longer work:

 1. Playing a track no longer queue's the video in the embedded YouTube player.
 There has probably been a change to YouTube's Player API.
 Likely to be a quick fix.
-2. LastFm has stopped providing thumbnails in a few different contexts (most popular artists, some album covers etc).
+2. LastFm has stopped providing thumbnails for artists.
+See https://www.reddit.com/r/lastfm/comments/bjwcqh/api_announcement_lastfm_support_community/ for details.

 ## Moving away from LastFm for search and images
 I had started to investigate removing LastFm as a dependency for a few reasons: